lbelzile/math80667a/docs/03-completely_randomized_trials.md

 ### Normality

-There is a persistent claim yet incorrect in the literature that the data must be normal in order to use (so-called parameter) statistical tests like the one-way analysis of variable $F$-test.
+There is a persistent yet incorrect claim in the literature that the data must be normal in order to use (so-called parameter) statistical tests like the one-way analysis of variable $F$-test.
 With normal data and equal variances, the eponymous distributions of the $F$ and $t$ tests are exact.
 This is convenient for mathematical derivations, but these results hold approximately for large samples because of the central limit theorem.
-This probability results dictates that, under general conditions nearly universally met, the sample mean behaves like a normal distribution in large samples,.
+This probability results dictates that, under general conditions nearly universally met, the sample mean behaves like a normal distribution in large samples.
 This [applet](http://195.134.76.37/applets/AppletCentralLimit/Appl_CentralLimit2.html) lets you explore the impact of the underlying population from which the data are drawn and the interplay with the sample size before the central limit theorem kicks in.
 You can view this in \@ref(fig:Fdistpermut), where the simulated and theoretical large-sample distributions are undistinguishable with approximately 20 observations per group.

 While many authors may advocate rules of thumbs (sample size of $n>20$ or $n>30$ per group, say), these rules are arbitrary: the approximation is not very different at $n=19$ than at $n=20$.
-How large must the sample size be for the Holy grail?
-It largely depends on the population: the more extremes, skewness, etc. you have, the large the number of observation must be in order for the approximation to be valid.
+How large must the sample size be for the approximation to hold?
+It largely depends on the distribution in the population: the more extremes, skewness, etc. you have, the larger the number of observation must be in order for the approximation to be valid.
 Figure \@ref(fig:clt) shows a skewed to the right bimodal distribution and the distribution of the sample mean under repeated sampling.
-Even with $n=5$ observations (bottom left), the approximation is not bad but it may still be very far with $n=50$ for heavy-tailed data.
+Even with $n=5$ observations (bottom left), the approximation is not bad but it may still be very far off with $n=50$ for heavy-tailed data.

 <div class="figure" style="text-align: center">